gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Hellman) of DTLS as well as mutual reauthentication and transfer of revocation information inside an DTLS 1.2 connection.
-Renegotiation has been removed from DTLS 1.3 and partly replaced with post-handshake messages such as Key Update.
+Renegotiation has been removed from DTLS 1.3 and partly replaced with post-handshake mechanism for key update.
 The parallel DTLS connection solution was specified due to lack of necessary features with DTLS 1.3 considered needed for long lived SCTP associations, such as rekeying (with ephemeral Diffie-Hellman) as well as mutual